SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_Cygnus.md

 ### Matrices

-This page shows an overview of the Matrices Table.
+This page displays the Matrices Table.

 ### Levels

-This page shows an overview of the Levels Table.
-The format of the Index is {Matrices Index}.{Levels Id}.
+This page displays the Levels Table.
+The format of the index is {Matrices Index}.{Levels ID}.

 ### Sources

-This page shows an overview of the Sources Table.
-The format of the Index is {Levels Index}.{Sources Id}.\
+This page displays the Sources Table.
+The format of the index is {Levels Index}.{Sources ID}.

-The display name can be configured in the format of **Source Index**.**Choice** which choice can be either the alternative name, 4 character name, 8 character name, 12 character name, or 16 character name.
+The display name can be configured in the format **Source Index**.**Choice**.
+This choice can be either the alternative name, a 4-character name, an 8-character name, a 12-character name, or a 16-character name.

 The Audio Modify can also be configured on the table, and its respective enabled and lock state that are used for in the Matrix.

 #### Source Association

-This page shows an overview of the Source Association Table and the Source Association Sources.
+This page displays the Source Association Table and the Source Association Sources.

 #### Source Settings